 Teacher Training and Support

-Teachers completed the online Core Skills Course on their StepsWeb logins.
+We strongly recommended teachers complete the online Essential Core Skills Course on their StepsWeb logins.
 The teachers were also given guidance on monitoring student progress, including completing their Weekly Goals and receiving appropriate support when necessary.

 Literacy Progress: